 Q: What extraordinary things have you done for India?

 Krishna: Despite my busy schedule, I communicate science to the common people.
-I run a science communication network online.
+I run two science communication networks online.
 It is for everyone on this planet, not only for Indians.

 Eradicating ignorance, misconceptions, myths, suffering caused by these and making people realize reality as it is to strengthen their minds in a correct way are my main aims.

-Q: Your reply to the above Q made me ask this one: Why don't people report frauds like you mentioned above?
+Q: Your reply to one of the above Qs made me ask this one: Why don't people report frauds like you mentioned above?

 Krishna: For various reasons.
 People don't usually report about their friends and colleagues.
 He is well connected and it seems that made him more arrogant .
 And my friends told me instead of learning things and going in the right way, his success made him more lazy and he followed short cuts in everything he did and succeeded too.
 And he taunts others who work well.
 It is a system failure.
 When goofing around and making the right connections can take you very far, who will go for hard work and real knowledge?
 That is the situation we are in!
 Quite disgusting.